 If you have tested positive for cannabis following a roadside stop, or you refused to provide a blood sample at the police station, you need to speak to our motoring offence solicitors straightaway.

 Drug driving solicitors – England and Wales

 We specialise in defending motoring offences in England and Wales, including drug driving offences.
-If you have been taken to the police station, or you have been charged, contact us at Ashmans Solicitors for free legal advice.
+If you have been taken to the police station, or you have been charged, contact us at Ashmans Solicitors for legal advice.
 We are available to take your call 24 hours a day, 7 days a week.
 We also offer free police station representation.

 Cannabis and driving: what does the law say?